State baseball: ‘Clutch’ late hits help Lincoln East find its energy in win over Papillion-La Vista South

-When the pressure is on late in games, the Lincoln East Spartans rise to the occasion.
+When the pressure is on late in games, Lincoln East rises to the occasion.

 East had several late comebacks in the seventh inning during the regular season, and the Spartans harnessed their late-game magic again during the Class A state baseball tournament Tuesday at Haymarket Park.